jaenrig-ifx/micropython/docs/psoc6/quickref.rst

 The constructor
 ^^^^^^^^^^^^^^^
-The constructor can be called in different flavors and configurations based on the number of arguments (parameters) passed.

 An instance of the :mod:`machine.I2C` class can be created by invoking the constructor with all the necessary parameters to fully configure the ``I2C``.
-By invoking the constructor I2C peripheral is initilaised and configured to work in master mode.
+By invoking the constructor I2C peripheral is initialized and configured to work in master mode.

 i2c = I2C(0,scl='P6_0',sda='P6_1',freq=4000000)

-Here i2c_id,scl and sda parameters should be passed mandatorily.
+Here i2c_id=0 should be passed mandatorily which selects the master mode operation.

 : :

     from machine import Pin,I2C
-    i2c = I2C(0,scl='P6_0',sda='P6_1',freq=4000000)
+    i2c = I2C(0)                  #I2C is initialized & configured with default scl, sda pin & frequency

+: :

+    from machine import Pin,I2C
+    i2c = I2C(0,scl='P9_0',sda='P9_1',freq=4000000)   #I2C is initialised & configured with given scl,sda pins & frequency

 Methods
 ^^^^^^^
 All the methods(functions) given in :ref:`machine.I2C <machine.I2C>` class:: have been implemented in this port except

-..method:: I2C.Init()
-..method:: I2C.deinit()
+..method:: I2C.init()